GUIDE 2025

 UX Design Documentation Examples

-UX is the acronym for “user experience.”
-It refers to how people interact with a product.
-In the digital design world, UX refers to everything that affects a user’s interaction with a digital product.
-User experience is about what users both think and feel, and it also depends on the context in which the product is used.
+User Experience (UX) refers to how individuals interact with a product.
+In the context of digital design, UX encompasses all aspects of a user’s interaction with a digital product, including both their thoughts and emotions, as well as the environment in which the product is used.

-UX design is the process of creating products that are practical and usable.
-UX requires a deep understanding of the user: their needs, wants, behaviors, and the context in which they will use a product.
-The ultimate goal of UX design is to make usable and useful products for users and businesses.
+UX design focuses on creating products that are both practical and user-friendly.
+It requires a thorough understanding of users—their needs, behaviors, and the context in which they interact with the product.
+The ultimate goal of UX design is to deliver products that are both functional and valuable to users and businesses.

-UX design is part of the product design, and that is why it begins at the requirements stage and proceeds through all the stages of software development, including the testing and post-release stages.
-UX documentation covers user personas, user scenarios, user story maps, and a UX style guide.
+As a critical part of product design, UX design starts during the requirements stage and continues through all phases of software development, including testing and post-release.
+UX documentation typically includes user personas, user scenarios, user story maps, and a UX style guide.

 User Personas

-Personas are fictional representations of users.
-Even though personas are fictional, they should be based on fact.
-Personas represent the goals, characteristics, motivations, and behaviors of real users.
+Personas are fictional representations of users, but they are grounded in factual data.
+They capture the goals, characteristics, motivations, and behaviors of actual users.

 User persona